tbolt/tbolt.space/portfolio/hubzone.md

   </section>
   <section>
     <h2>Implementation</h2>
-    <p>To help speed up delivery, I took on a fair amount of the development.
+    <p>To help speed up delivery, I took on development work when needed.
 This proved to be very beneficial.
-Instead of a design hand-off, I would simply implement my own designs.
-This allowed a designers level-of-detail to materialize in the app.</p>
+In many cases, instead of doing a design hand-off, I would simply implement my own designs.
+This allowed a designers level of detail to materialize in the app.</p>
     <p>Additionally, I learned Ruby on Rails and a number of related technologies.
 Some highlights include helping build a generated PDF from mapping data, working with Google Maps JS API, using Geolocation API, and search autocomplete.</p>
   </section>
 </div>